 In The Classroom

-The Science Department curriculum offers students of varying talents and abilities the choice to concentrate on a specific field of scientific study.
+The Science Department curriculum offers students of varying talents, abilities and interest the choice to concentrate on a specific field of scientific study.
 The typical science classroom extends beyond the walls of Seton High School and into the local community so students can apply critical thinking and reasoning skills to solving local, real-world problems.
 Our instructors combine hands-on investigation and laboratory experiences to help students develop the critical thinking and problem-solving skills necessary to engage in the scientific process.
 In addition to studying terminology, functions, and processes, students are routinely engaged in collaboration and discussion to aid the process of discovery.

 In many of the classes, Seton High School partners with The University of Cincinnati and local non-profit organizations to ensure that students develop the knowledge and skills required in college and careers.
 Many of our graduates go on to explore fields in Environmental Science, Biomedical Engineering, and Healthcare.